We believe that everyone can

 Mind in the Mountains is a social enterprise that uses creativity to support mental well-being in everyday community spaces.

-Inspired by principles of play, reflection, and beauty, we design experiences that nurture well-being and make emotional support more accessible to all.
+Inspired by the principles of play, reflection, and beauty, we design creative experiences that nurture well-being, encourage self-expression, and make creativity accessible to people of all ages and backgrounds.

 Since our founding in August 2022, we had